Skip to content

 Outdoor Pursuit adventures

 Gear up and head out!
-We offer everything you need to start your adventures in and around Duluth, from gear rentals, resources and guided tours with our students.
+Outdoor Pursuit offers everything you need to start your adventures in and around Duluth, from gear rentals and resources to guided tours with trained students.
 Getting outside with Outdoor Pursuit is a great way to build relationships with peers, learn new skills and make lasting memories in some of the most beautiful places in the world.
 Whether you want to head out on the water with canoes and kayaks or the trail with backpacks and tents, we’ve got you covered!

 Meet your guides